 What about the Dodge Polara?
 The Polara was a new flagship model, intended to retrench Dodge’s traditional position in the middle-class market.
 Based on its list price, its primary target was probably the Pontiac Bonneville, which offered a similar combination of luxury and sporty flair for very similar money.
 A 1960 Dodge Polara convertible like our photo subject started at $3,416, which was within $60 of a ragtop Bonneville.

 When it came to toys and glitter, the Dodge Polara almost made the Bonneville seem prosaic.
-It was laden with the sort of gleefully absurd gimmicks that makes cars of this era so much fun, among them a transparent speedometer, a marvelous “twin-turret” clock, and symmetrical arrays of pushbuttons on either side of the dash (one set for the radio, the other for the transmission controls.)
+It was simply laden with the sort of gleefully absurd gimmicks that makes cars of this era so much fun, among them a transparent speedometer, a marvelous “twin-turret” clock, and symmetrical arrays of pushbuttons on either side of the dash (one set for the radio, the other for the transmission controls.)
 A bench seat was standard, but you could order Chrysler’s swiveling front bucket seats, which swung outward when the doors opened.
-Naturally, a full array of power accessories was available, along with a “Highway Hi-Fi” record player that used unusual 7-inch, 16 2/3-rpm discs.
+Naturally, a full array of power accessories was available, as was a novel “Highway Hi-Fi” record player that used unusual 7-inch, 16 2/3-rpm discs.
 Standard power was the corporate 383 cu. in.
-(6,276 cc) “RB” engine, part of a series that had replaced the older Red Ram Hemi in 1958.
-It made 325 gross horsepower (242 kW), which made the Polara a good match for even a Tri-Power Bonneville weighing over 300 pounds (135 kg) more.
+(6,276 cc) “RB” engine, part of a series of wedge-combustion V8 engines that had replaced the older FirePower/Red Ram Hemi in 1958.
+The 383 made 325 gross horsepower (242 kW), which made the Polara a good match for even a Tri-Power Bonneville weighing over 300 pounds (135 kg) more.

-If that wasn’t enough, you could pay an extra $395.20 for Dodge’s rare and fascinating D-500 engine.
-This was also 383 cu. in., but it had two big Carter carburetors, dual exhaust, and the wild-looking “Cross Ram” induction system.
-(Plymouth offered the same engine under the fabulous and fun-to-say moniker “SonoRamic Commando.”)
+If that wasn’t enough, you could pay an extra $395.20 for the rare and fascinating D-500 engine.
+This was also 383 cu. in.
+(6,276 cc), but it had two big Carter carburetors, dual exhaust, and the wild-looking “Cross Ram” induction system.
+(Plymouth offered the same engine under the fabulous and fun-to-say moniker “SonoRamic Commando” while De Soto called the engine “Ram-Charge.”)
 Despite its drawbacks (see the sidebar below), the D-500 engine was ideal for long, fast runs down the open highway.
 The Polara was too heavy and geared too tall for really ferocious standing-start acceleration, but it offered freight-train surge at highway speeds.
-It thrived at speeds above 60 mph (97 km/h), and its top speed was in the 130 mph (210 km/h) range — well beyond the limits of its tires and suspension, but eminently attainable, given a good stretch of road.
+It thrived at speeds above 60 mph (97 km/h) and its top speed was in the 130 mph (210 km/h) range — well beyond the limits of its tires and suspension, but eminently attainable given a good stretch of road.

 A BEAR MARKET

 The Dodge Polara survived in various forms through 1973.
 It was downsized for 1962 with unfortunate results, and then became progressively more stolid and dull as the decade wore on.
-Virgil Exner, whose position had been weakened following his 1956 heart attack (during the design of the ’61 models), was fired in 1961.
-He was replaced by former Ford stylist Elwood P. Engel, who traded the envelope-pushing style of the Forward Look for cautious imitations of two- and three-year-old GM and Ford products.
+Virgil Exner, who end up bearing the blame for the mess (although he’d railed loudly against it) was fired in 1961 and replaced by former Ford stylist Elwood P. Engel, who traded the envelope-pushing style of the Forward Look for cautious imitations of two- and three-year-old GM and Ford products.
 As for Dodge, it never really reclaimed its respectable, middle-class niche.
 Byron Nichols, who replaced M.C.
-Patterson as general manager of Dodge in November 1960, continued the downmarket trend Patterson had begun, and Dodge would spend much of the next three decades stealing Plymouth’s lunch money.
+Patterson as general manager of Dodge in November 1960, continued the downmarket trend Patterson had begun, so Dodge would spend much of the next three decades stealing Plymouth’s lunch money.
 By the nineties, there was little difference between the two brands, except for trim and option packages.
 After the Daimler merger, Chrysler pulled the plug on Plymouth in 2001, leaving Dodge to cover the entry-level field.

 Fear and Loathing in Las Vegas is ultimately Hunter S. Thompson’s requiem for the sixties, for the energy of an era that had just ended.
-The same is true of the Polara.
+Much the same is true of the Polara.
 It represents the last gasp of a kind of fifties exuberance, a giddy futurism that was already close to its expiration date when this car originally went on sale.
-For better or worse, every subsequent Dodge has been more restrained, more down-to-earth.
-The Dodge Division has built faster cars, and a few that were more outrageous, but it has never produced another model as ostentatious as this one, and it never will.
+For better or worse, almost every subsequent Dodge has been more restrained and more down-to-earth.
+The Dodge Division has built faster cars and a few that were more outrageous, but it has never produced another model as ostentatious as this one, and it never will.